hence-io/hence-comp/blogs/Working with Polymer and ES6.md

  these, feel free to skip ahead to the action in [Getting Started](#getting-started)!

 ## Polymer
 Google's [Polymer Project](https://www.polymer-project.org/1.0/) is a wonderful library helping to propel the adoption of web components into your projects today!
-While the browsers work to support these natively, Polymer servers as tool to help you build and create custom elements, but it is much more than a polyfill library.
+While the browsers work to support these natively, Polymer serves as tool to help you build and create custom elements, but it is much more than a polyfill library.

 > The Polymer library is designed to make it easier and faster for developers to create great, reusable components for the modern web.

 ### Componentization